darogan/ParticleStats/README.md

 4. `docker run -it particlestats_docker`

 A Docker Hub version is planned to further similify the installation and usage of the Docker Version of ParticleStats.

-##### To Do #####
-1. Shared directories for user data
-2. Markdown version of documentation
-3. Add functionality for zebra fish behavioral studies
-4. Docker Hub Version

 ##### Publications Citing ParticleStats #####